 With GST, warehousing processes will also become uniform with the introduction of common market for Goods and services, breaking the state barriers and borders.
 This will lead to reduction in number of warehouses, and more organized warehouses enhancing the overall efficiency.

-Unicommecre’s warehouse management software, Uniware is also ready to handle all warehouse processes such as inbound, outbound etc. as per new GST rules.
+Unicommecre’s warehouse management system, Uniware is also ready to handle all warehouse processes such as inbound, outbound etc. as per new GST rules.
 All such changes will reflect in intra state/ interstate transfer documents, such as Gatepass.

 To sum up, the below table describes the compliance requirements for GST regime and how Uniware will help the sellers in incorporating the changes at their end: